Dogs Can Smell Epileptic Seizures, Study Finds - D-brief

 The study included three female dogs and two male dogs of mixed breeds.
 The canines were adopted from shelters and trained to be disease-detection experts by Medical Mutts, a service dog training center based in Indianapolis.

-Amelie Catala, the study’s lead author and a doctoral student at France’s University of Rennes, said the dogs’ seizure-detection abilities were tested using sweat samples they had never been exposed to before.
-The samples were collected from seven women with different types of epilepsy during a range of activities, like resting, exercising, and while having a seizure.
+Amélie Catala, the study’s lead author and a doctoral student at France’s University of Rennes, said the dogs’ seizure-detection abilities were tested using sweat samples they had never been exposed to before.
+The samples were collected from five women with different types of epilepsy during a range of activities, like resting, exercising, and while having a seizure.

 The sweat samples were placed in metal cans, and researchers watched to see if dogs could correctly pick the can that held the seizure sample.
 All the dogs excelled in the scent test, but some dogs had a perfect score in identifying the can that contained the seizure sample.